Our vision is to empower clients to deliver effective justice.

 She enjoys endurance running and has a personal best marathon time of 3 hours.
 Jo has raised three children, and lives between New York City, France and Australia.

-Stefanie has been integral to EDT for over a decade and has been working with our CEO & Founder, Jo Sherman for nearly 20 years.
+Stefanie has been integral to EDT for over a decade and has been working with EDT CEO & Founder, Jo Sherman for nearly 20 years.
 She leads EDT’s Commercial team with a focus on business planning, finance and compliance and is the commercial lead for key clients.
-Stefanie executes our business and financial strategies, championing compliance and risk management.
+Stefanie executes the business and financial strategies, championing compliance and risk management.

 Prior to EDT, Stefanie worked closely with the Queensland Department of Justice and Attorney-General in both a project management and business analyst capacity.
 She was the program manager for the Future Courts Program and eTrial Business Analyst.
 While studying for her Bachelor of IT (Information Management) Stefanie became the “right hand person” to the Founder & CEO of Tucana Technologies and relocated to the USA for a period to assist and balance the demands of a rapidly growing start-up.